statechannels/statechannels/packages/wallet-specs/notes/fully-determined-protocols.md

 - [*] `VirtualFundingStrategy(channelId)` [NOT DONE]
   - Participants negotiate on a hub, jointNonce and guarantorNonce
   - On agreement, they inform the hub, and invoke `VirtualFundAsLeaf`
+- [ ] `InitiatePartialWithdrawal(ledgerId)`
+  - Determines the desired withdrawal amounts and new participants in the replacement channel
+  - Invokes `PartialWithdrawal`